VolkovLabs/volkovlabs.io/docs/volkovlabs-dynamictext-panel/index.md

 The panel renders Handlebars → Markdown → HTML and displays the final result.

+For more examples, take a look at

+- [Helpers](helpers) - functions that let you perform basic text transformation within your template.
+- [Recipes](recipes) - useful snippets that you can use in your templates.

 ## Feedback

 We love to hear from users, developers, and the whole community interested in this plugin.
 These are various ways to get in touch with us: